AbSciBio/remote-work/README.md

 has the authority to establish company best practices and identify directly responsible individuals (DRIs) to find solutions.

-### Integrate Remote Work Policies in the Company Handbook
+### Leverage the Company Handbook

-This serves as a single source of truth for the entire company.
+The company handbook serves as a single source of truth for the entire company.
 One of the major challenges when going remote is keeping everyone informed in an efficient manor.
 Use this handbook to systematically document process changes in a central place to minimize confusion.

 ### Establish a Communications Strategy